 Open Spark AR Studio and the first thing you’ll see is the Welcome Window.
 By default you’ll be on the Create New tab.
 This is where you can create a new blank scene or use the templates built into Spark.
 Templates are ready-made effects that you can customize quickly and easily to build all sorts of effects.

 To get started:

 You’re now inside Spark AR Studio.
 Let’s take a quick look at the interface.
-In the top left, you’ll see a window known as the Simulator.
+In the top right, you’ll see a window known as the Simulator.
 This window simulates what you would see on a device screen as you build your effect.
 Try out the following options:

 When building your effects, it’s really important to test them out on different skin tones, facial features, hair and so on to make sure as many people as possible can use your effect.

 In the toolbar on the left, you’ll see a video icon.
 Click the icon to switch between different people.
 You can also switch to your webcam to see the effect on yourself.